nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * Select Authentication as Basic, select allow access to all users or specific users and select both read and write permissions and click finish
 * Now FTP server is setup
 * You can start/stop the ftp server by right clicking on the site in the Sites section
-* You can change setting like authentication, authorization easily by double clicking on the site
+* You can change setting like authentication, authorization easily by double clicking on the FTP site under the Sites section in left pane

 ## Installing DBeaver plugins without internet